 Sometimes, compassion will manifest as advice-giving.
 The advice-giver makes suggestions that they think will improve the other person’s situation or eliminate the problem(s) entirely.
 This can be tricky, especially if the advice was not asked for.
 There is the risk that advice will come across as minimizing or dismissing the problems that the person is experiencing.
 This is particularly true if the advice-giver doesn’t have a strong empathetic understanding of how the person is feeling, or if they don’t know the blogger or the situation all that well.

-Occasionally, I’ll get comments from people who’ve never visited my blog before giving advice about what I should do in the situation I wrote about in the post.
-The advice is totally unhelpful, but that’s not surprising given that they didn’t know me from a hole in the ground.
-Quite a while back, there was a blogger who kept telling me that I didn’t need meds, I needed a keto diet to fix my depression.
+Occasionally, I’ll get comments from people who’ve never visited my blog before giving me advice .
+The advice is totally unhelpful, which isn’t surprising given that they didn’t know me from a hole in the ground.
+A while back, there was a blogger who kept telling me that I didn’t need meds, I needed a keto diet to fix my depression.
 I got sufficiently annoyed that I blacklisted her from commenting.

 That brings us to validation.
 Validation is not agreeing, nor is it encouraging someone to stay wherever they might be stuck.
-It’s allowing them to feel however they happen to be feeling, and not making assumptions about what they should or should not be doing about that.
+It’s allowing them to feel however they happen to be feeling, and not making assumptions about what they should or shouldn’t be doing.
 It’s sitting beside someone rather than trying to pull them in a particular direction.